AJMansfield/Intelligence-Core-Public/ag7.md

 This was her job.

-Lockheed Martin had offered Brenda Hill post-doc position for cognitive science research two months ago, and she had accepted it without a second thought.
+Lockheed Martin had offered Brenda a post-doc position for cognitive science research two months ago, and she had accepted it without a second thought.
 Although it had been odd the level of background checking and overall secrecy that had been required, she had just chalked it up to just bureaucracy.